mftutui/configuracoes-gateway-ttn/README.md

 ### TTN registry

-Now you can registry our gateway!
+Now you can registry your gateway!

 * Assuming you already have a TTN account and you are logged, go to **Console**